liamodwyer/github-pages/_workshop/blog.md

 `yyyy-mm-dd-title.md`

-For example, "2020-10-31-happy-halloween.md" or "1990-01-01-first-day-of-www.md".
+For example, `"2020-10-31-happy-halloween.md"` or `"1990-01-01-first-day-of-www.md"`.

 ### Create _posts

-- On your repository's home page, click the "Add file" button and select "Create new file".
+- On your repository's home page, click the `"Add file"` button and select `"Create new file"`.
 - Start by typing `_posts` followed by `/`.
 Adding the slash will automatically let GitHub know you want to create a new folder ("_posts").
 - Continue typing your post filename: `2020-10-20-first-post.md`
 - Put your cursor in the editor to add the front matter and Markdown content, following the example below.
-- When done editing, scroll to the bottom of the page to the "Commit changes" section, fill in your "commit message" and click the green "Commit changes" button.
+- When done editing, scroll to the bottom of the page to the `"Commit changes"` section, fill in your "commit message" and click the green `"Commit changes"` button.

 ```
 ---